black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 # Step 1
 To begin the project, use the .getElementById() method to retrieve the #message-input, #result, and #check-message-btn elements from the HTML document, and assign them to the variables messageInput, result, and checkMessageButton, respectively.

+# Step 2
+Attach an event listener to your checkMessageButton, listening for the click event.
+Give it an empty callback function.